const-ae/proDA/README.md

 #> 10 A0A0B4JCY6;Q7KSF… 0.999    1.000  -0.946      -0.0495  19.1    0.001          17.0     12.0     4
 #> # … with 112 more rows
 ```

+This walkthrough ends with the identification which proteins are differentially abundant.
+But for a real dataset, now the actual analysis only just begins.
+A list of significant proteins is hardly ever a publishable result, we need to make sense what the underlying biological mechanisms are.
+The precise question that should be asked very much dependent on the biological problem, but some helpful tool are gene ontology (GO) term analysis, set enrichment tests, and